Here a Node… There a Node… Everywhere a Lymph Node.

 In addition to removing waste from the body, the lymph also absorbs fats and fat-soluble vitamins to transport it to the cells in the body.
 The lymph system aids in removing fluids and waste from between cells.
 It leaves the blood vessels and enters the tissues to maintain cell health and then returns to the circulatory system.

 The fluid moves one way through the body with the cleansed lymph returning to the body through the subclavian veins in the neck.
-There are no organs that pump the lymph so gravity and movement are necessary to push the fluid through the system.
+There are no organs that pump it so gravity and movement are necessary to push the fluid through the system.

 When there are pathogens present, the lymph nodes will jump into action to fight, filter, destroy, and remove them.
 They can swell up due to the production of lymphocytes that destroy pathogens, excess debris, and cancer cells.
 This can also cause the them to become enlarged, swollen, and inflamed.

-It is common for lymph nodes to swell up when there is an infection near the glands.
+It is common for lymph nodes to swell up when there is an infection near them.
 For a common infection like strep throat or chicken pox the nearby nodes will swell up to fight the bacteria or virus and then after a couple weeks they will return to normal size.
-For more serious illnesses, diseases, and cancer the nodes will not return to normal until the cause is treated.
-Cancer is what most people think of when lymph nodes swell up, but there are other causes like the following:
+For more serious illnesses, diseases, and cancer they will not return to normal until the cause is treated.
+Cancer is what most people think of when swelling occurs, but there are other causes like the following:

 - Chicken pox